Zgpp/PhysicalComputing/final/readme.md

 ##Health Benefits of an Apéritif Cocktail:

 I added diagrams to show where in the body the stimulation of the appetite occurs before a meal.
 After researching, I discovered Gin is beneficial to the joints in your body, Sweet Vermouth stimulates your stomach and Campari stimulates your small and large intestines.
-The Negroni cocktail opens your palette and allows your digestive system to break down the food easily.
+The Negroni opens your palette and allows your digestive system to break down the food easily.

 <img width="600" alt="human-body-diagrams" src="https://cloud.githubusercontent.com/assets/21225598/25789382/4ce0359e-337e-11e7-80aa-e79f5b599edb.png">